 In England, during the 15th century, an indoor version of Shovelboard for play in taverns developed called Shove Groat or Slype Groat and this has been played ever since, evolving into the game known today as Shove Ha'penny.
 Please see the separate page for more information.

 In Holland, the game of Sjoelbak or Sjoelen came about probably in the late 19th century.
 In this, 30 disks are aimed down a six foot table in an attempt to get them through 4 arches numbered 1 to 4 at the other end.
 However, a cunning twist compels players to attempt to get an even number of disks through each arch because each set of disks in all four compartments scores double.
-The target arches at the end of the table are similar to certain Bagatelle derivatives leading some people to suggest a sideways derivation.
+The target arches at the end of the table are similar to certain Bagatelle derivatives leading some people to suggest that the two game may be related.
+Certainly games where balls are aimed at boards with arches have been popular for many centuries but nobody has yet proved that Sjoelbak is related to any other game at all.

 The game has always been big in Holland and Belgium and has also spread to Germany where it is commonly known as Jakkolo after Jakko Schmidt who first made the game famous in that country.